MassDotMoney/nested-ledger-plugin/README.md

 https://developers.ledger.com/docs/dapp/nano-plugin/environment-setup/).

-It is important to git pull the nanos-secure-sdk and nanox-secure-sdk to successfully build the ethereum-app and the plugin.
+It is important to git pull the `/opt/nanos-secure-sdk` and `/opt/nanox-secure-sdk` to successfully build the ethereum-app and the plugin.

 To be able to print while debugging, comment the macro `#define PRINTF(...)` in line 126 in `/opt/*-secure-sdk/include/os.h`.